Summaries of the key changes on the next annual European rail timetable which commences on December 14th 2025

 The Lausanne - Geneve ↔ Lyon - Avignon - Marseille service by TGV Lyria train is to be expanded.

-Unfortunately what stands out on the new timetable is the withdrawal of some night train services / routes, with a lack of balance of new routes being added.
+Unfortunately what stands out on the new timetable is the withdrawal of some night train services / routes.

 Also being taken off is the overnight service by IC train on the Rostock - Berlin - Halle - Erfurt - Nuremberg - Regensburg - Passau ↔ Wels - Linz - Vienna route.